 Where to buy Acuvue Oasys with Transitions

 Just like any other type of contact lenses, there are a variety of ways that you can purchase your contacts.
-If you are someone who likes to support your doctor that does your eye exam then that is one place you can purchase it.
+If you are someone who likes to support your eyecare practitioner that does your eye exam then that is one place you can purchase it.

 Overall, this highly innovative and brand new contact lens is amazing!
 The Acuvue Oasys with Transitions contact lenses provides you with the reliable comfort of the Acuvue Oasys line of contact lenses combined with advanced technology from the most popular photochromic lens.

 Unfortunately, these contact lenses are not available for everyone and you will not be able to wear these if you require astigmatism or multifocal contact lens but I believe eventually Acuvue will roll out the Transitions contact lenses with their other lines of contacts as well.